-Stripe Atlas for Indian Founders: What Changed in 2024
+Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

-Stripe India went invite-only in May 2024.
+Stripe India went invite-only in 2024.
 Indian founders now form US LLCs for Stripe access.
-The compliance chain this creates is longer than most expect.
+Here's the full compliance chain and what it costs.

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money